Almost everyone has their phones and a viable internet connection handy in this age.

 Consistency is important in content marketing.
 Your readers need to know you are reliable.
 Producing a post every day may not be workable.
 Instead, you should make a schedule based on what you can deliver.
 You can post content once or twice weekly based on your content calendar.

 Influencers are people who are reputable in a field or industry.
-People listen to their opinion and run with their ideas and beliefs.
+People listen to their opinions and run with their ideas and beliefs.
 For startups, influencers can be beneficial in creating an audience.
 One way to get an influencer to notice you is by mentioning them in your post.

 Another way is through round-up posts.
 Choose an interesting topic.
 Ask experts for their opinion and make its content.
 This will help you deliver purposeful content to your customers.
 When these experts post your content, it will also help you generate traffic to your website.